 Assuming that a person is straight, for example, is potentially offensive and oftentimes incorrect.
-Heterosexuality is often invisible and accepted and, in the light of this, it becomes unquestionable.
-It follows, therefore, that anything which is different from the 'norm' becomes hyper-visible and people who fall outside the 'norm' are then expected to defend or justify who they are.
+Heterosexuality is often assumed as the 'default'/'norm'.
+It follows that anything outside of the 'norm' becomes hyper-visible and people who fall outside the 'norm' are then expected to defend or justify who they are.

-At any given time there is likely to be at least one queer person in the room - in other words, someone who identifies as being in the LGBTQIA+ community [Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, plus other identities].
-In your tutorial group, there will likely be students who don't identify as straight and cisgender, identities which are often considered to be the 'norm'.
+At any given time there is likely to be at least one gueer person in the room - in other words, someone who identifies as being in the LGBTQIA+ community [Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, plus other identities].
+In your tutorial group, there will likely be students who don't identify as straight and cisgender.

 Cisgender means that you identify with the gender you were assigned at birth.
-For example, when you were born the doctor said, "It's a boy!" and to this day you still consider yourself to be/you still identify as a man then you are what is termed "cisgender".
+For example, when you were born the doctor said, "It's a boy!" and to this day you still consider yourself to be/you still identify as a man, then you are what is termed "cisgender".
 In other words, you identify with the gender which you were assigned at birth.